ufukpalpas/Counting-Finding-Vacant-Parking-Spaces/README.md

 https://github.com/ekilic/Heatmap-Learner-CNN-for-Object-Counting <br>
 Our train code is an modified version of the code in the aforementioned repository.

-If you don't want to train again you can simply use the weights given in above reporsitory by changing its name as "weights.py"
+If you don't want to train again you can simply use the weights given in above reporsitory by changing its name as "weights.py".

+You can access whole capabilities and details of the code from the report.